3w1714n0/Benchmark_Analysis_full-length_isoforms/README.md

 ```bash
 samtools index alignment.sorted.bam
 ```
+##### Running cufflinks

-To facilitate the handling of Cufflinks and to apply a tool used during the degree, the following two steps have been carried out through [Galaxy Server](https://usegalaxy.org/), having available the workflow used.
+To facilitate the handling of cufflinks and to apply a tool used during the degree, the following two steps have been carried out through [Galaxy Server](https://usegalaxy.org/), having available the workflow used.

 ---